The Eyes Are Blank To The Ears

 FAQ

 Q: Is "the eyes are blank to the ears" a sign of a serious medical condition?
 A: Not necessarily.
 It can be a result of simple inattention or fatigue.
-However, persistent difficulties in understanding speech could indicate an underlying auditory processing disorder or other medical condition that warrants further evaluation.
+That said, persistent difficulties in understanding speech could indicate an underlying auditory processing disorder or other medical condition that warrants further evaluation.

 Q: How can I help someone who has difficulty understanding what I'm saying?
 A: Speak clearly and slowly, minimize background noise, and use simple language.
 Provide visual aids if possible, and be patient.